Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Patients with low-grade stage III tumors of the salivary gland may be cured with surgery alone.[

-Patients with high-grade stage III salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, though adjuvant postoperative radiation therapy may be used, especially if positive margins are present.
+Patients with high-grade stage III salivary gland tumors that are confined to the gland in which they arise may be cured by surgery alone, although adjuvant postoperative radiation therapy may be used, especially if positive margins are present.
 Primary conventional x-ray radiation therapy may provide palliation for patients with unresectable tumors.
 Fast neutron beams, however, have been reported to improve disease-free survival and overall survival in this clinical situation.[

 Current Clinical Trials